romach/digital-garden/content/notes/how-to-install-java.md

 3. After setting up the `.sdkmanrc` files, SDKMAN! will automatically switch to the required Java version when you `cd` into the project directories.

-   If specified Java version is not installed, SDKMAN! will prompt you to install it.
+   If the specified Java version is not installed, SDKMAN! will prompt you to install it.

    Run to install it: